witheve/rfcs/proposed/syntax.md

 At its core, Eve only responds to two commands:

-1. What facts do you know about `x`?
+1. What facts do you know about this "object"?
-2. Remember a new fact about `x`.
+2. Remember a new fact about this "object".

 Communication with Eve happens through "objects", which are key-value pairs attached to a unique ID (object is a pretty generic and overloaded term, so let us know if you have ideas for what to call these guys).
 To access facts in the Eve DB, you use an object.
 To insert/remove facts into/from the Eve DB, you also use an object.